MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

         MinQuality: 30
         # Filter reads that did not map to the reference sequence
         FilterUnmappedReads: yes
-        # May be disabled ("no") for aDNA alignments with the 'aln' algorithm.
+        # May be disabled ("no") for aDNA alignments with the 'backtrack' algorithm.
         # Post-mortem damage localizes to the seed region, which BWA expects to
         # have few errors (sets "-l").
 See http://pmid.us/22574660
         UseSeed: no